DOCtorActoAntohich/devops-practices/k8s/README.md

 ## Manual management

-Stuff is done locally in `minikube` so before doing stuff:
+Stuff is done locally in `minikube` so before the start:

 `minikube start`